JuliaManifolds/Manifolds.jl/docs/src/manifolds/group.md

 ```math
 pX = pqY
 ```
-With the storage convention above, this derivative is just the identity.
+With the representation convention above, this derivative is just the identity.

 #### Derivative of the Group Inverse